-that water- related issues are a scheduled agenda item , , , , , , , , , , , , , , , , , , , Please explain Row 1 meetings implementation and performance Overseeing acquisitions Cur Chairman of the Board and CEO chairs the Sustainability Business Council (SBC), which consists of cross-functional committees drives sustainability throughout that function, raises potential issues and provides regular updates to the SBC on progress.
+th re is a s a hat water- elated ssues are Governance mechanisms into which water-related issues are integrated Please explaín 1 - some neetings and performance Overseeing acquisitions and divestiture Overseeing major capital expenditures Our Chairman of the Board and CEO chairs the Sustainability Business Council (SBC), which consists of cross-functional committees (Responsible Sourcing, Eco-Effectiveness, Corporate Sustainability and Product Design) which are in turn led by the appropriate EC member and supported by a member of the Global Sustainability tarn.
+Each of these committees drives sustainability throughout that function, raises potential issues and provides regular updates to the SBC on progress.
 This governance model relies on functional integration of our sustainability strategy, which includes water-related issues, across IFF, including goal development, implementation and progress toward goals.
 Our Chairman of the Board and CEO's position leading the SBC, combined with our company-wide functional integration of sustainability strategy, allows the board to continually monitor implementation and performance of objectives, thereby contributing to the board's oversight of water issues.
 Additionally, our Chief Scientific and Sustainability Officer and VP of Sustainability report annually to the board on progress against water goals and targets and seek guidance on water-related strategy.
 This annual briefing includes the elements selected in the "Governance mechanisms into which water-related issues are integrated" column, which allows the board to review and provide guidance on these processes.
+In 2019, the Chairman and Chief Executive Officer (CEO) became a major stakeholder in overseeing the direction of the global sustainability Officer eport quarterly to the CEO and executive committee on progress of water related activities for the entire including new acquisitions.
+Through this structure the Chairman of the Board made the decision to accelerate our inclusion of legacy Frutarom sites into our 2019 Sustainability Report and to include their water related metrics in our annual verification process.